aisingapore/PeekingDuck/CONTRIBUTING.md

 ### Project Conventions

-The following conventions are adopted to help maintain code consistency within the project.
+The following conventions are adopted to help maintain code consistency.

 - PEP8 convention
 - PEP484 type hinting for functions and methods